conkats/python-intermediate-rivercatchment/README.md

 These failing tests set out the requirements for the additional code to be implemented during the workshop.

 The tests should be run using `pytest`, which will be introduced during the workshop.

+##Training stage
+Section 1: Completed within Sat/Sunday

+Section 2:Mon and carry on from Continuous Integration for Automated Testing